zhreshold/opencv-bootstrap/README.md

 # OpenCV-Bootstrap
 Set up OpenCV c++ project in a few seconds, good for Visual Studio in Windows/OS X/Linux, etc

+## What's new
+- More elegant way to organize code
+- Add Eclipse CDT generator on unix-like systems

 ## What
 This is a CMake powered bootstrap project for everyone who need to set up OpenCV C++ environment.